 Robert De Niro doesn’t just make art onscreen; he’s a child of the arts, too.
 Sadly, shady art dealer Lawrence Salander went behind De Niro’s back to sell a collection of paintings created by the actor’s late father.
 De Niro lost over $1 million on the deal, but Salander’s artful scam bled other A-listers — including tennis champ John McEnroe — for $120 million total.
 Salander was sentenced in 2010 to six to 18 years in prison, according to The New York Times.

 Unfortunately for celebrities, A-list scam artists are nothing new.
 Back in 1987, Charles Agee Atkins was convicted of leading Sidney Poitier, Andy Warhol and others into a bogus tax shelter scheme.

 At the time, the scandal was the largest tax fraud case in American history, generating more than $1 billion in fictitious losses, the Los Angeles Times reported.
-To avoid a similar scam, learn about the legal tax shelters that can protect your money.

 A-listers are people, too, and that means they’re vulnerable to getting hurt by those closest to them.
 In 2008, Anne Hathaway’s ex-boyfriend, an “entrepreneur” named Raffaello Follieri, pleaded guilty to misappropriating a minimum of $2.4 million worth of investors’ money, including funds from the “Interstellar” actress.